AKA2320/OCT_registration_framework/README.md

 ## Usage

+For the feature_gui branch, the primary method of interaction is through the graphical interface (`GUI_scripts/pyside_gui.py`).
+The GUI scripts are located in the `GUI_scripts/` folder.

 1.  **Prepare your OCT data:**
     *   The framework supports `.h5` and `.dcm` OCT data formats.
-    *   Place your data in the directory specified by the `DATA_LOAD_DIR` parameter in `datapaths.yaml`.
+    *   Ensure your data is accessible.

-2.  **Configure the `datapaths.yaml` file:**
-    *   Update the paths to the data directory, model files, and other configuration parameters according to your setup.

-3.  **Run the registration script:**
+2.  **Run the GUI application:**
+    *   After installing the package and activating your virtual environment, run the GUI script:
         ```shell
-    python registration_script.py
+        python GUI_scripts/pyside_gui.py
         ```
-    *   The script will process the OCT data and save the registered volumes in the directory specified by the `DATA_SAVE_DIR` parameter in `datapaths.yaml`.
-    *   **Note:** This script relies on the configuration in `datapaths.yaml`.
-To specify different input and output directories or choose whether to use Model X, use the GUI.

-4. **Using the GUI:**
-    *   Run the GUI script:
-        ```shell
-        python test_pyside.py
-        ```
-    *   Select the input and output directories and choose whether to use Model X.
+    *   Use the GUI to select your input data directory, specify the output save directory, and choose whether to use the Model X translation.

+3.  **Configuration via `datapaths.yaml` (Optional for GUI):**
+    *   While the GUI allows you to specify input/output paths, the `datapaths.yaml` file still contains default paths and configurations for models and other parameters.
+You may need to update this file for model paths or other settings not exposed in the GUI.

 ## Configuration

-The `datapaths.yaml` file is used to configure the project.
+The `datapaths.yaml` file is used to configure the project, particularly for model paths and default settings.
 It contains the following parameters:

-*   `DATA_LOAD_DIR`: Default path to the directory containing the input OCT data.
+*   `DATA_LOAD_DIR`: Default path to the directory containing the input OCT data (can be overridden by GUI).
-*   `DATA_SAVE_DIR`: Default path to the directory where the registered OCT data will be saved.
+*   `DATA_SAVE_DIR`: Default path to the directory where the registered OCT data will be saved (can be overridden by GUI).
 *   `MODEL_FEATURE_DETECT_PATH`: Path to the YOLO model for feature detection.
 *   `MODEL_X_TRANSLATION_PATH`: Path to the "TransMorph" model for X-motion correction.
 *    `EXPECTED_SURFACES`: Expected number of surfaces.
 *    `EXPECTED_CELLS`: Expected number of cells.
-*   `USE_MODEL_X`: A flag to indicate whether to use MODEL_X_TRANSLATION (can be overridden by the GUI)
+*   `USE_MODEL_X`: A flag to indicate whether to use MODEL_X_TRANSLATION (can be overridden by the GUI).

 ## Key Files

+*   `GUI_scripts/pyside_gui.py`: The main PySide6 GUI application.
-*   `registration_script.py`: The main script for performing OCT volume registration.
+*   `registration_script.py`: The backend script for performing OCT volume registration (typically run via the GUI).
-*   `test_pyside.py`: The PySide6 GUI application.
+*   `GUI_scripts/gui_reg_util_funcs.py`: Utility functions specific to the GUI registration process.
+*   `GUI_scripts/gui_util_funcs.py`: General utility functions for the GUI.
 *   `funcs_transmorph.py`: Contains the implementation of the "TransMorph" model.
 *   `utils/reg_util_funcs.py`: Provides utility functions for registration, including motion correction, flattening, and feature detection.
 *   `datapaths.yaml`: Configuration file for specifying file paths and other parameters.